skytap/well-architected-framework/resiliency/solutions/SkytapCommvaultRunbook.md

 Full step-by-step instructions on how to recover data using Commvault can be found by searching Commvault's documentation website located at:
-<https://documentation.commvault.com/commvault/> and do a keyword search
-for "IBMi Restore"
+<a href="https://documentation.commvault.com/commvault/" target="_blank">https://documentation.commvault.com/commvault/</a> and do a keyword search for "IBMi Restore"

 Within the Commvault GUI, Now that the data has been protected in the cloud, you can begin the process of recovering the folders back into the